aneesahammed/grud/README.md

 import Grud from "grud";

 let config = {
-  protocol: "https",           //'http' / 'https' If not passed, defaults to 'https'
+  protocol: "https", //If not passed, defaults to 'https'
   host: "api.github.com", //If not passed, defaults to 'api.github.com' | In case of Enterprise-GitHub e.g github.snapcircle.net.
-  pathPrefix: "",              //leave empty if you are using github.com | In case of Enterprise-GitHub e.g api/v3
+  pathPrefix: "", //Leave empty if you are using github.com | In case of Enterprise-GitHub e.g api/v3
   owner: "aneesahammed", //Your GitHub username
   repo: "my-repo", //Your repository name where you'd like to have your JSON store hosted
-  path: "db.json",             //any data store file with ext .JSON
+  path: "db.json", //Any data store file with ext .JSON
   personalAccessToken: "xxxx", //Your personal-access-token with write access };